Inventory and metering

 Cloud application discovery and metering

-The Snow Inventory Agent for Windows can report discovery of cloud application sites based on information from the internet browser installed on the computer.
-By matching the discovered sites to a defined set of rules, the agent can report usage of cloud applications, also known as Software as a Service (SaaS).
+Snow Inventory Agents for Windows and macOS can report discovery of cloud application sites based on information from the internet browser installed on the computer.
+By matching the discovered sites to a defined set of rules, the agent can report usage of cloud applications.
 The rules are distributed by the Data Intelligence Service (DIS) via Snow Update Service (SUS).